 Font Size: 18 points and Bold, for subtitles and Content of article: 12 points Bold, theory: 12 points.

-The submitted paper should contain (author may add subtitle as per their matter/topic)
+The submitted paper should contain: (author may add subtitles in middle part of research paper /article as per topic /study matter)

 - Title of the Paper